 asks Garlinghouse

-In April, Ripple won a "small" victory in the case against the SEC after Judge Sarah Netburn rejected the regulator's request to attract documentation related to the speech of former Commission Chairman William Hinman.
-In 2018, he claimed that Bitcoin and Ether are not considered securities.
-Garlinghouse is trying to prove that the "nature" of XRP is similar to BTC and ETH.
-However, the SEC insists that Hinman expressed his personal opinion, and did not express the position of the department.
-An investigation is underway into whether Hinman had a conflict of interest when he delivered his controversial speech.
-The results of the investigation can greatly affect the outcome of the case.
+Garlinghouse posed the question of whether Ripple's defeat would affect the cryptocurrency industry.
+He believes that it would not change anything, and Ripple would simply move to another jurisdiction.
+In April, Ripple won a minor victory when Judge Sarah Netburn rejected the SEC's request for documentation related to former SEC Chairman William Hinman's speech.
+In 2018, Hinman claimed that Bitcoin and Ether were not securities.
+Garlinghouse is attempting to prove that the nature of XRP is similar to that of BTC and ETH.
+The SEC, on the other hand, contends that Hinman expressed his personal opinion and not the position of the SEC.
+The investigation is ongoing to determine whether Hinman had a conflict of interest when he made the speech.
+The results of the investigation could significantly impact the outcome of the case.

-Ripple recently announced plans to open an office in Toronto, creating about 50 new jobs.
-In addition to Ripple's 300 employees in the US, the same number of people work for the company abroad, so a change of jurisdiction will not make much difference to the firm.
-Perhaps, thereby Ripple "prepares the ground" for any scenario.
-Earlier, Garlinghouse said that due to excessive pressure from American regulators, the company may change jurisdiction to the UK.
+Ripple recently revealed its plans to open a new office in Toronto, which would create around 50 new jobs.
+With 300 employees in the US and an equal number working for the company abroad, a change in jurisdiction would have minimal impact on Ripple.
+These moves could be seen as Ripple "preparing the ground" for any outcome of the legal battle.
+Garlinghouse previously suggested that excessive pressure from American regulators could force the company to move its jurisdiction to the UK.